Henst's goshawk: Reproduction

-Accipiter Henstii will form breeding pairs that are known as "socially monogamous".
+Henst's goshawk will form breeding pairs that are known as "socially monogamous".
 Therefore, breeding pairs may seem like monogamous pairs but only do so for chick rearing, and will actively seek extra pair copulations on the side.
 Little is known about the courtship process of Henst's other than a "switchbacking" display observed by Safford and Duckworth.
 These displays constitute hairpin turns and aerial displays followed by a distinct breeding vocalization.
 Following copulation, egg-laying takes place in October-November.
 A preference has been noted for nest sites to occur in high stature forests near a water course.

 Both adults take part in constructing large, bulky nests within the main fork of trees.
 These nests may also be built within the aforementioned Eucalyptus plantations present on the island.The only observed clutch size has been 2 eggs with the measurements of 57.0 x 41.2 and 60.0 x 42.7 mm.

 Henst's appear to exhibit some sort of site fidelity, where the previous year's nest is re-used or another one is built only a couple of hundred meters away from the original.
 Site fidelity is most likely explained by the specificity of preferred nest habitat to occur in old growth forests near water.